Kledi Kadiu: Career

 In 1993, at the age of nineteen, he moved to Italy.
 Three years later, he made his television debut as a dancer on the Canale 5 programme Quizzone.
 From 1997 to 2003, Kadiu was a regular dancer on the Buona Domenica variety show.
 This was followed by work on two popular programmes hosted by Maria De Filippi on Canale 5, C'e Posta Per Te and the Fame-based talent show Amici di Maria De Filippi.

 Kadiu posed for the 2003 Calendar of the men's magazine Max.
 In 2004, Kadiu founded the Kledi Dance school in Rome.
 The following year, he starred in his first film Passo a Due, a semi-biographical movie directed by Andrea Barzini, where Kadiu portrays Beni, a young Albanian who arrives in Italy seeking fame and fortune as a dancer.
 He starred in another cinematographic film, La cura del gorilla, as well as a television mini-series which was broadcast by Rai Uno in 2007.
 That same year, he performed in the ballet Romeo and Juliet, which was produced by the dance company Balletto di Roma.

 Kadiu has won two awards.
 In 2004, he received the Premio Gino Tani Award for Best Artist of the Year, and in 2006, he received the Ginestra d'Oro Award for Best Dancer of the Year.

 In January 2009, Kadiu returned to Amici di Maria De Filippi where he is one of the regular dancers on the programme.

 On 27 January 2009, Kadiu's autobiography, Meglio di una Favola (Better Than a Fairy-Tale), published by Mondadori, went on sale in Italy.

-On 2 September 2022, it was announced that Kadiu, will be the judge on the eighth season of the albanian version of Dancing with the Stars on Top Channel.
+On 2 September 2022, it was announced that Kadiu would be a judge on the eighth season of the Albanian version of Dancing with the Stars on Top Channel.

+In November 2023, he was announced as one of the hosts of the 62nd edition of the Albanian song contest Festivali i Këngës.